BasitKorede/my-hello-microverse/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Hello Microverse

-> Description the project.
+> A basic hello microverse project to test our knowledege on the use of linters.

 ## Built With

-- Major languages
+- HTML
 - Frameworks
 - Technologies used